aaron-c-zhao/PeopleCounter/docs/people_tracking_research.md

 ### Introduction

 Apart from centroid tracking algorithm, another algorithm we have looked into is the Kalman filter, it is an algorithm uses a series of measurements observed over time and produces estimates of unknown variables.
+It mainly consists of 3 phases, prediction, kalman gain and correction.
 In our scenario, we will predict the position of a blob based on its previous positions, in that way, we can easily associate the blob with the correct ID.

 ### Advantages
 Be able to predict a blob's position when it disappears, making our pipeline more robust.